citp/privacy-policy-historical/b/ba/ban/bankwest.com.au.md

 ### Changes to this Privacy Policy

-This statement sets out our current Privacy Policy.
-It replaces any of our other Privacy Policies or website Privacy Policy to date.
+This statement sets out our Privacy Policy.
+It replaces any of our other Privacy Policies or website Privacy Policies to date.

 Please note that this Privacy Policy may change from time to time.
 Our current Privacy Policy is available from our website, www.bankwest.com.au or at any BankWest Customer Service Centre or by telephoning our Customer Help Centre on 13 17 18.